EthanCTP/Constitution/Club Constitution.md

 * To represent Roosevelt High School well and leave a respectable image as representatives of our school.
 * To uphold the values of the FIRST organization.

+The mission statement of The Iron Riders shall be: The Iron Riders work together to foster a diverse community where everyone can have fun, learn practical life skills, and develop a robot we are proud of.

 ## Article 3: Organization

 A student leadership team will govern the Iron Riders Robotics Club with the advice and consent of the faculty advisors.
 The student leadership team is outlined in Articles 4 and 11.
 Each member of the leadership team must be actively participating as a FIRST member for the current FIRST season.

 ## Article 4: Leadership Team

-The club will consist of one Team Captain, a VP/Communications Lead, a Project Manager, Build Specialist, Software Lead, CAD Specialist, Business Manager, and a Strategy Lead.
-They communicate and organize meetings.
+The club will consist of one Team Captain, VP/Communications Lead, Project Manager, Build Specialist, Software Lead, CAD Specialist, Business Manager, and Strategy Lead.
+Together they will communicate and organize meetings.

 These leads are responsible for organizing meetings and creating agendas for each meeting.
 Each lead will have meeting responsibilities divvied up in the by-laws.